mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 - We set the dataset (train and validation splits) to the estimator.
 - We fit the estimator with the high-level command `fit()`.

 In reality, we are creating a **training job** which is executed in a container.
 We can check information related to that training job in the SageMaker dashboard: Training > Training jobs: Click on the job we want + search 'View logs'.
+That will open **CloudWatch**.

-Checking the logs of the training lob is very important for debugging.
+Checking the logs of the training job with CloudWatch is very important for debugging.

 Note that the training jobs we create have a unique name, in the high level API, the name of the container followed by a time stamp; in the low level API the unique name is manually given.